rism-digital/verovio/emscripten/npm-hum/README.md

 [Verovio](https://www.verovio.org/) is a fast, portable and lightweight library for engraving [Music Encoding Initiative (MEI)](http://www.music-encoding.org) music scores into SVG.

+You can see Verovio with Humdrum support running in the [Verovio Humdrum Viewer](http://verovio.humdrum.org/).

-This version of the toolkit includes Humdrum support.
-See it running in the [Verovio Humdrum Viewer](http://verovio.humdrum.org/).
+This version of the toolkit is the same as the [Verovio NPM](https://www.npmjs.com/package/verovio) package except that it includes Humdrum support.

 ## Usage